|

 suit him, because he registered on the very day the

-his brother Cyril registered at the same time.)
-It
+his brother Cyril registered at the same time, but

-seems he was immediately accepted, as the US
+seems Elmer was immediately accepted, as the US

 but had no time to train them.
 He was stationed at